mohamedfattouhy/BankML/README.md

 # Prediction project on the data bank.csv

-This Git repository contains a (personal) prediction project on the dataset bank.csv.
+This Git repository contains a (personal) prediction project on the bank dataset.
 The main goal is not the prediction itself, but rather to be able to build a modular, portable and reproducible project structure.

 The project is organized in several directories:
 - **src/bankml**: contains the scripts for training and evaluating the models.